MicrosoftDocs/learn/learn-pr/endpoint-manager/determine-endpoint-implementation/includes/4-determine-endpoint-license.md

 Managing endpoints with Microsoft Endpoint Manager involves using a number of technologies.
-These technologies require your organization to purchase plans that provide the appropriate licenses involved in managing all endpoint management aspects.
+These technologies require your organization to purchase plans that provide the appropriate licenses involved in managing all endpoint-management aspects.
 You can determine which plan meets your organization's needs.
 The different plans provide different levels of services and capabilities.

 ## Services and capabilities